TrinhHuuGiang/learn_Latex/Note/_200_LaTeX_wikibook/_212_special_page.md

 #### Declare new cite in file `.bib`
 - Syntax:
     ```bibtex
-    @type
-    {   unique-cite-key %this is compulsory, unique and must be first
+    @type{unique-cite-key %this is compulsory, unique and must be first
         author = "Names of authors",
         title  = "Short title",
         year   = "year public",